goonode/mogo/README.md

 ### Finding

 There are several ways to make a find.
-Finding methods are glued to the mgo driver so each method can use mgo driver directly (this way also disable the hooks execution).
-The Query and Iter objects are defined as extensions of the mgo equivalent and for this reason all results are to be accessed using the iterator.
+Finding methods are glued to the mgo driver so each method can use mgo driver directly (but this way also disable the hooks execution).
+The Query and Iter objects are defined as extensions of the mgo equivalent ones and for this reason all results are to be accessed using the iterator.

 The define a query the Query object can be used as for example: